Skip to main content

 Christian McCaffrey Note

 Christian McCaffrey photo 1.
-Christian McCaffrey SF
+Christian McCaffrey SF (at ARI)

 McCaffrey remained "THE DUDE" at running back in fantasy last year.
 He was the RB1 in fantasy, finishing as an RB1 in 81% of his games and as a top 24 RB in every game he played.
 McCaffrey averaged 21.2 touches and 126.5 total yards per game while ranking second in carries, fourth in targets, and first in red zone touches among running backs.
 There's no reason to expect a falloff entering 2024.
 His deeper efficiency metrics all scream that he remains in the prime of his career after ranking fourth in explosive run rate and 10th in yards after contact last season (per Fantasy Points Data).
+The biggest concern for McCaffrey is that he is entering his age-28 season and is coming off a year where he absorbed 417 touches (regular season and playoffs combined).
+We have seen extreme high-volume seasons ruin running backs before, but he should still be a top 3-5 pick in fantasy drafts.
+In many leagues, he will be drafted as the clear 1.01.

-5 weeks ago
+9 weeks ago

 Breece Hall Note

 Breece Hall photo 2.
-Breece Hall NYJ
+Breece Hall NYJ (vs .
+MIA)

 Despite recuperating from an extensive knee injury, it didn't derail Hall in his second season.
 He finished the season as the RB6 in fantasy points per game with 299 touches and 1,585 total yards.
 Hall was 12th in opportunity share and second in weighted opportunities, and in Weeks 5-18, he averaged 20.2 touches and 102.5 total yards.
 A huge part of his value last season came from his pass game usage, as he led all running backs in targets, receiving yards, and receptions.
 While some of this was part of the fallout of Zach Wilson at the helm, Hall should remain a focal point for the passing attack in 2024.
 He was a baller as a receiver last season, ranking third in yards per route run and fourth in expected fantasy points per route run (per Fantasy Points Data).
 Hall is a top-five fantasy running back in all formats.

-5 weeks ago
+9 weeks ago

 Bijan Robinson Note

 Bijan Robinson photo 3.
-Bijan Robinson ATL
+Bijan Robinson ATL (vs .
+CAR)

 The Arthur Smith experiment capsized what could have been an enormous rookie season for Robinson.
 He ranked ninth in snap share, third in targets, sixth in receptions, and fourth in receiving yards among running backs, but he finished as the RB17 in fantasy points per game.
 Robinson was the RB12 in expected fantasy points per game, but his opportunity share ranked 31st, and he was also 32nd in red zone touches with Smith's insistence on utilizing Tyler Allgeier.
 If Robinson receives the bulk of the high-leverage touches under the new Falcons regime, he should crush in 2024.
 Last year, he ranked 23rd in explosive run rate, 17th in yards after contact per attempt, and 25th in yards per route run (per Fantasy Points Data).
-Robinson is a locked-in RB1 for 2024.
+Robinson is my locked-in RB1 overall for 2024.

-5 weeks ago
+9 weeks ago

 Jonathan Taylor Note

 Jonathan Taylor photo 4.
-Jonathan Taylor IND
+Jonathan Taylor IND (vs .
+JAC)

 It was a weird year for Jonathan Taylor all around.
 From contract disputes to injuries, we rarely got to see Taylor fully ramped up and healthy in 2023.
 Entering his age-25 season, Taylor remains firmly in the prime of his career.
 In Weeks 7-18, he handled 21 touches per game, churning out 99.4 total yards per game.
 While many of his efficiency metrics were depressed last season, Taylor still ranked 13th in yards after contact per attempt, which tells me all I need to know.
 He's still one of the best backs in the league and should remain a locked-in RB1 after finishing last season as the RB12 in fantasy points per game.
 A rushing attack fueled by Taylor and Anthony Richardson should be a nightmare for defensive coordinators this season.

-3 weeks ago
+9 weeks ago

 Kyren Williams Note

-Kyren Williams photo 5.
-Kyren Williams LAR
+Kyren Williams photo 8.
+Kyren Williams LAR (vs .
+SEA)

-5 weeks ago
+9 weeks ago

 Travis Etienne Jr. Note

-3 weeks ago
+9 weeks ago

 De'Von Achane Note

-De'Von Achane photo 9.
-De'Von Achane MIA
+De'Von Achane photo 12.
+De'Von Achane MIA (at NYJ)

 Achane was part of the new wave of explosive young rushers to hit the scene last season.
 He finished as the RB5 in fantasy points per game.
 In the eight games he played at least 41% of the snaps, Achane averaged 14.2 touches and 113.8 total yards.
 Any fantasy gamer who falls in love with efficiency stats will love Achane.
 He was so damn good last year, ranking first in explosive run rate, third in missed tackles forced per attempt, and second in yards after contact per attempt (per Fantasy Points Data).
-If he can overtake Raheem Mostert as the team's primary goal-line rusher, Achane could finish as a top-three back in 2024.
+If he can overtake Raheem Mostert (and hold off Jaylen Wright) as the team's primary goal-line rusher, Achane could finish as a top-three back in 2024.

-3 weeks ago
+9 weeks ago

 Kenneth Walker III Note

-3 weeks ago
+9 weeks ago

-3 weeks ago
+9 weeks ago

 Rachaad White Note

-Rachaad White photo 12.
-Rachaad White TB
+Rachaad White photo 16.
+Rachaad White TB (vs .
+NO)

-2 weeks ago
+9 weeks ago

 David Montgomery Note

-David Montgomery photo 16.
-David Montgomery DET
+David Montgomery photo 17.
+David Montgomery DET (vs .
+MIN)

 David Montgomery wrapped up his first season in Detroit as a resounding success in real-life football and fantasy.
 He was the RB15 in fantasy as he managed the second 1,000-yard rushing season of his NFL career.
 Montgomery did see his volume limited down the stretch some, as he averaged 15 touches and 75.7 total yards after his return in Week 10.
 He'll continue to share the backfield load with Jahmyr Gibbs weekly, but in one of the best offenses in the NFL, that shouldn't be a massive worry for his 2024 outlook.
 Montgomery will be the early down hammer (19th in missed tackles forced per attempt, per Fantasy Points Data) and be plenty involved in the red zone.
 Last season, he was 15th in carries and fifth in red zone touches as he scored 13 touchdowns (fourth-most).

-3 weeks ago
+9 weeks ago

 James Conner Note

-James Conner photo 17.
-James Conner ARI
+James Conner photo 18.
+James Conner ARI (vs .
+SF)

-3 weeks ago
+9 weeks ago

 Rhamondre Stevenson Note

-Rhamondre Stevenson photo 19.
-Rhamondre Stevenson NE
+Rhamondre Stevenson photo 23.
+Rhamondre Stevenson NE (vs .
+BUF)

 To say Rhamondre Stevenson's 2023 season was a disappointment would be an understatement.
 Stevenson was the RB10 in 2022, averaging 86 total yards per game, but he couldn't come close to those numbers last year, finishing as the RB27 in fantasy points per game with 71.4 total yards per game.
 Stevenson's overall numbers stunk, but if we look further into how his season played out, there's hope for 2024.
 In Weeks 1-8, among 39 qualifying backs (minimum 50 rushing attempts per Fantasy Points Data), he ranked 33rd in missed tackles forced per attempt and 38th in yards after contact per attempt.
 In Weeks 9-13 (Stevenson missed the remainder of the season due to a high ankle sprain), he looked like the stud that we thought we were getting for the entire season.
 In that four-game stretch (minimum 25 carries), among 48 qualifying backs, he ranked 13th in missed tackles forced per attempt and third in yards after contact per attempt.
 Stevenson could easily bounce back this season and be the hero for Zero RB drafters.
-With only Kevin Harris, JaMycal Hasty, and Ke'Shawn Vaughn on the roster, Stevenson should be the leader of this running back room with bell-cow upside.

-2 weeks ago
+9 weeks ago

-2 weeks ago
+9 weeks ago

-2 weeks ago
+9 weeks ago

 Tony Pollard Note